 This post may contain affiliate links, which allow me to earn a small commission, should you purchase an item- at no additional cost to you.
 For my full statement click here

-Although I’m no longer breastfeeding my daughter, Elliott, I did for 11 months, and along the way I had a LOT of questions.
+Although I’m no longer in the 4th trimester period, I did for breastfeed for 11 months, and along the way I had a LOT of questions.
 Through a combination of my own experience, late-night texts to friends, consulting “Dr Google”, trawling long-abandoned Babycentre threads and calling my Mum, I found answers to common breastfeeding questions.

 Breastfeeding My Baby Hurts, Should It?

 - 1 Breastfeeding My Baby Hurts, Should It?